dsanson/davidsanson.com/site.markdown

 -   [NearlyFreeSpeech.net][],

-an inexpensive pay-as-you-go bare-bones **reputable** web host.
+an inexpensive pay-as-you-go bare-bones reputable web host.
 I end up paying \~\$9 a year for domain registration and \~50¢ a month for storage and bandwidth.
 I've been happy with them so far.
-To keep that price low, large files (like PDFs) are hosted via

--   [Dropbox][]

-To make the Dropbox URLs look better, I use

--   [Dropbprox][]

 A [mirror of the site][] is available via [Github Pages][].
 The [source][] of the site is available as a [Github Repo][].